Fort Worth Independent School District H-1B Visa Sponsorship Jobs USA

 - Exhibits high professionalism, standards of conduct, and work ethic.

-- Demonstrates cultural competence in interactions with others; is respectful of co-workers; communicates and performs as a team player; promotes teamwork; responds and acts appropriately in confrontational situations.
+- Demonstrates cultural competence in interactions with others; is respectful of co-workers; communicates and acts as a team player; promotes teamwork; responds and acts appropriately in confrontational situations.

 Other Duties as Assigned

-- Performs all job-related duties as assigned and in accordance with Board rules, policies, and regulations.
-All employees are expected to comply with lawful directives in rare situations driven by need where a team effort is required.
+- Performs all job-related duties as assigned and in accordance to the Board rules, policies, and regulations.
+All employees are expected to comply with lawful directives in rare situations driven by need, where a team effort is required.

 Knowledge, Skills & Abilities